The UoPeople CompSci Curriculum Guide

 This guide is for the University of the People(UoPeople) BSc in Computer Science because one doesn't exist and their website is slightly confusing.
 It offers a 'tuition free', fully online, regionally accredited Associates (2 years) and Bachelors (4 years) degrees to anybody in the world.

-They also offer a BSBA or Bachelor of Science in Business Admin entirely in Arabic then you could take one of the analytical database courses here to do 'ETL' or extracting data, transforming it and loading it into business intelligence systems like Snowflake or Databricks for analysis.
+They also offer a BSBA or Bachelor of Science in Business Admin entirely in Arabic then you could take one of the analytical database courses here to do ETL or extracting data, transforming it and loading it into 'business intelligence systems' like Snowflake or Databricks for analysis.
 You would print money going around to companies in your country and doing this as it's exactly what Palantir does.

 Accreditation